justin-Attinoto-Coder/freaky-furniture-projekt/RENDER-INSTRUCTIONS.md

    - Deploy

 3. **Update Frontend API URL:**
-   - After API deploys, note the URL (e.g., https://freaky-furniture-api-xyz.onrender.com)
+   - After API deploys, note the URL (should be: https://freaky-furniture-api-backend.onrender.com)
-   - Update client/src/environments/environment.prod.ts with actual API URL
+   - The environment.prod.ts is already configured for the new service name
-   - Redeploy frontend
+   - Frontend will automatically connect to the correct API URL

 ## Troubleshooting: